robertlakatos/me/_teaching/NLP-I.md

 ## Requirements

 - Attendance sheet: Fewer absences than allowed.
 Active participation in classes.
-- Creating a working application and presenting it in the form of a video using the solutions and models learned in class.
+- Create a working application, solve a real problem, and present it as a video using the solutions and models learned in class.
      - It must be uploaded to Github and shared.
      - Maximum length of video is 5-10 minutes.
      - In the video, each creator must present their own contribution. (for 3-8 minutes)
-     - At the end of the video, the application must be shown in action. (for 1-2 minutes)
+     - The application must be shown in action at the end of the video. (for 1-2 minutes)
 - Organizing into teams (2-4 people) or working individually.
-- If the creator(s) uses a service based on a generative language model to complete the task, then must attach the prompt log to the completed project as additional material.
+- If the creator(s) uses a service based on a generative language model to complete the task, they must attach the prompt log to the completed project as additional material.
-- It is not sure that the team members receive a uniform grades, but get the grades in proportion to the task they have completed in the project.
+- It is not certain that the team members receive a uniform grade, but they get grades proportionate to the task they have completed in the project.
 - **Submission deadline: 2024.12.20.**
 - [**Submission form**](https://forms.office.com/e/RfaJZ9reLp)
      - Mandatory fields: Neptun code, Video link, Source link.